Number : Season 2, Serial 4 of 9.

 Whats bad : It’s really dull.

-Review With Spoilers : Hartnell’s Who showcased some radically advanced science-fiction scripts, for the time.
-It peppered these with historical episodes, helped in part by free and easy access to the BBC’s huge period costume and prop department.
+Review With Spoilers : Hartnell’s era can be credited with show-casing some rich and inspired science-fiction stories.
+It peppered these, with historical period dramas.
+Helped in part by free and easy access to the BBC’s huge period costume and prop department, which no doubt kept the budget costs down.

 Within these historical pieces though, it was a mixed bag.
-The Aztecs was an enjoyable period episode, which managed to walk the line between talky historical and action/drama.
-As did Reign Of Terror amd The Crusade which was the best of the quartet.
-After all, the viewer wants to be entertained – aswell as informed.
+The Aztecs was an enjoyable period story, which managed to walk the line between talky historical and action/drama.
+As did Reign Of Terror.
+The Crusade which was the best of the quartet – in terms of blending drama and action.

-There is little in the way of any real drama here, so some of the better production values are lost without a decent plot to push the story along, it’s all kind of dull.
+There is little in the way of any real drama here, so some of the effort in the production values is lost, without a decent plot to push the story along – it’s just all a little too dull.

 “……and remember, we’re only here as observers!
 We must not interfere with the course of progress, or try to accelerate man’s achievements or progress!”
 The Doctor

-There is alot of unusually enforced slapstick humour present here, which seems oddly out of place alongside the attempts to present a serious Roman drama.
-Not least the Doctor’s dispatching of an assassin sent to kill him with bizarrely uncharacteristic verve.
+There is alot of unusually enforced slapstick humour present here, aswell.
+Which seems oddly out of place, alongside the attempts to present a serious Roman drama.
+Not least the Doctor’s dispatching of an assassin sent to kill him, with bizarrely uncharacteristic verve.

-There are much better examples of fun Hartnell historical adventures out there, – The Aztecs and Reign Of Terrorfor example.
+There are much better examples of fun Hartnell period adventures out there, – The Aztecs and Reign Of Terrorfor example.

-This is TV from a much slower age, so obviously shouldn’t be judged by todays standards but you can judge it by its own standards and when taken in constrast to one of the other better Who period numbers; it doesn’t stand up.
+This is TV from a much slower age, so obviously shouldn’t be judged too harshly – by todays standards.
+However, you can judge it by the standards of better serials and when constrasted to one of the other better serials; it doesn’t stand up – at all.